 By far, our favorite thing on Jekyll Island.
 A ticket is just under $10 and children under 4 are free.
 They have interactive learning exhibits that make the kids feel like they’re little scientists and a baby sea turtle on display!
 There’s also a large viewing window where you can watch a medical team treat injured turtles.
 Next door, is the Sea Turtle Hospital.
 Each year, the hospital receives turtles from different places where they’ve been found injured or sick.

 A lot of the sea turtles recovering in the hospital have been cold-stunned. (reptile hypothermia) Each year, the hospital gives the cold-stunned sea turtles they receive a group name theme.
-This year, they have cheese names; munster, gouda, cheddar, asiago, and more!
-I think you’ll love the sea turtle center as much as we did.
+When we visited they had cheese names; munster, gouda, cheddar, asiago, and more!

 One of the most popular destinations on the island, Driftwood Beach is a dream location for kids and adults.
 Kids love climbing over and under all the driftwood and it’s also a photographers wonderland.